Uriopass/Egregoria/ARCHITECTURE.md

 ## UI

 All the UI related code is in the `native_app` crate, more specifically in the `gui` module.
-It contains code for the road editor, building placement, inspect window, top gui and others. topgui.rs contains most of the imgui code.
+It contains code for the road editor, building placement, inspect window, top gui and others. topgui.rs contains most of the egui code.

 The other files follow one file = one system.